arangodb/docs/arangograph/notebooks.md

 The ArangoGraph Notebook automatically connects to the ArangoDB service endpoint, so you can immediately start interacting with it.

-1. Log in into the notebook you have created.
+1. Log in to the notebook you have created by using your deployment's root password.
-2. Open the file browser and navigate to the `jovyan` directory.
-3. Select the `GettingStarted.ipynb` file.
+2. Select the `GettingStarted.ipynb` template from the file browser.

 ## ArangoGraph Magic Commands